nsider4/InventoryManager/README.md

 @Override
 public void onEnable() {

-    createInventory(); //Method were you created the inventories by adding ItemData objects
+    createInventory(); //Method where you created the inventories by adding ItemData objects

     //Loop through all inventories (if only one you can just call that inventory and load it without loop) for (InventoryBuilder inventories : InventoryHandler.getInstance().getInventories().values()) {